 You probably already have a network of peers, mentors, and others who can provide support.
 Your institution or your scholarly association probably offers different types of support for specific things.
 You may need to extend your networks and investigate what’s available.
 You may need to reflect on whether the people you normally go to for support are as supportive as you’d like.

-Sometimes what you really need is some honest criticism or a bit of a kick in the pants.
+Sometimes what you really need is some honest criticism.
 Sometimes you need a gentler approach.
 If seeking support leaves you feeling less confident, consider whether there is a personal issue (like perfectionism) that you need to address but also determine whether a different source of support might be more helpful.
 It may take some work to figure out how you prefer to receive criticism and advice so you can ask more clearly and identify potential sources more effectively.

 This article is a revised version of a newsletter sent on 16 November 2018 to those interested in hearing about my individual coaching services.
 The coaching newsletter also contains prompts for written reflections.
 You can sign up for the newsletter at JoVanEvery.ca/newsletters.